- Piet Mondrian 1872–1944

 On long term loan

-This composition is a prime example Mondrian’s astonishingly limited visual language.
-It consists of just horizontal and vertical lines in black, with planes of white and the three primary colours, from which all other colours are derived by mixing.
-The structure, the order of the elements in a coherent whole and the pure colour were meant to suggest an ethical view of society.
-Each individual element and the configuration to which it contributes were intended to symbolise the relationship between the individual and the collective, or the universal.
+Mondrian used a simple visual language in his work.
+This composition is a clear example of his technique.
+It consists of horizontal and vertical lines in black, with planes of white.
+It also features the three primary colours, from which all other colours are made by mixing.
+Through the structure and order of the elements, Mondrian was suggesting an idealised view of society.
+Each individual element contributes to the overall composition of the work.
+This was intended to symbolise the relationship between the individual and the collective.

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.